-There are so many different ways that you can make this enchilada casserole recipe.
-I never get tired of it.
-You can substitute other types of meat for the chicken if you like.
+There are so many different ways that you can make this easy chicken enchilada casserole recipe.
+I never get tired of it!

-To make this recipe gluten-free, look for gluten-free corn tortillas as the base.
-The rest of the ingredients should already be gluten-free.
+- Need gluten-free?
+Simply look for certified gluten-free corn tortillas as the base.
+The rest of the ingredients should naturally be gluten-free.

-If you have leftovers of this chicken enchilada casserole, you can cover them and store them in the refrigerator for up to three days.
+If you have leftovers of this cheesy chicken enchilada casserole, you can cover them and store them in the refrigerator for up to 3 days.

 To reheat the casserole, place the baking dish in a cold oven and set the oven to 350F.
-Reheat it until the leftovers are warm.
-How long this takes will depend on how many enchiladas you have.
+This step is important so your baking dish doesn’t crack in the oven!

 With love, from our simple kitchen to yours.